 |

 In addition to his career in public service, Brian maintains a successful law practice as the owner of The Law Office of Brian Stewart, LLC in Circleville.
-He represents business and individuals throughout Ohio's 78th District, with a practice focus on civil litigation, business transactions, real estate, and estate planning.
-In 2019, 2020, and 2021 he was named an "Ohio Rising Star" by Super Lawyers, a distinction given to no more than 2.5% of attorneys in the state.
-In his free time, Brian is a dedicated movie buff, a passionate sports fans (Go Bucks/WhoDey), and enjoys target shooting, books on American history, and the music of Johnny Cash.
-Brian lives in Ashville and attends Village Chapel Church with his wife, Letanya, a registered nurse, and their three children, Salem, Sidney, and Lincoln. |
+He represents business and individuals throughout Ohio, with a practice focus on civil litigation, business transactions, real estate, and estate planning.
+In 2019, 2020, 2021, and 2022, he was named an "Ohio Rising Star" by Super Lawyers, a distinction given to no more than 2.5% of attorneys in the state.
+In his free time, Rep. Stewart is a dedicated movie buff, a passionate Bengals fan, and an aspiring cook.
+He also enjoys target shooting, books on American history, and the music of Johnny Cash.
+He lives in Ashville and attends Village Chapel Church with his wife, Letanya, a Certified Nurse Practitioner, and their three children, Salem (14), Sidney (12), and Lincoln (7). |

 Military information nor photographs imply endorsement by the Department of Defense or their particular Military Department.